 By the way, this post contains Affiliate Links.
 By shopping through these links I make a small commission and you help support my site.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support!

 First off, we are going to take a look at the fonts already available in Cricut Design Space.
-Any of the fonts that have a green a next to them are included in Cricut Access.
+Any of the fonts that have a green “a” next to them are included in Cricut Access.
 Access is the paid membership.
-I like to think of this link Netflix for Cricut.
+I like to think of this like Netflix for Cricut.
 While you are paying for the Access membership you get to use any of the fonts with the green a, but as soon as you turn off Access you can no longer use those fonts.

 Finding a Free Cricut Font

 When you type up a word, you can click on that text and change the font.
 When you use the font filter you can select My Fonts.
 This will show you the fonts that are available for you to use.
-It will included any that you have paid for, downloaded and any Free Cricut font.
+It will include any that you have paid for, downloaded and any Free Cricut font.
 If you have never used the font filter, I go into that in more detail HERE.

 If you like to use Cricut Design Space on your iPad or mobile device, the screen looks very different.
 That is why I created a whole separate set of resources for the iPad.
 For finding the font filter on the iPad or other mobile devices you can check out my video HERE.